 Ubud – The Cultural Center of Bali

-If I had to just pick one place to experience Balinese culture, then it would definitely be Ubud.
-Popularly known as the center of traditional art and craft, Ubud is a town filled with architectural wonders, art markets, museums, and charming Bali temples.
+Popularly known as the center of traditional art and craft, Ubud is a town filled with architectural wonders, art markets, museums, and charming Balinese temples.

-Ubud is home to the Royal Palace or Puri Saren Agung where you can watch a Ramayana ballet apart from ogling at the palace’s wonderful architectural delights.
-You can visit a traditional healer (remember the famous medicine man Ketut Liyer from the movie Eat Pray Love?) and cleanse you sins at the Tirta Empul temple.
+Visit a traditional healer (remember the famous medicine man Ketut Liyer from the movie Eat Pray Love?) and cleanse your sins at the Tirta Empul temple.
 Or maybe learn how to make some traditional Balinese handicrafts such as batik printing and wood carving.

-Tourists often visit Kuta, Sanur, Nusa Dua for the white sand beaches and luxurious resorts.
+Tourists often visit Kuta, Sanur, and Nusa Dua for the white sand beaches and luxurious resorts.
 But if you are in search of some exotic Balinese culture, then make a stop at Ubud.
 Spend a few days here, walk down the souvenir-studded streets, and soak in the culture.

 Unmissable attractions in Ubud